WHY OPTIMISE IMAGES?

 - png is better for solid colours and transparency

 - I don’t recommend an animated gif but if you insist, keep it small and simple.
-You can search for and use precreaded gifs from online gif libraries or you can create them using Giffy or good computer graphic design software.
+You can search for and use pre-created gifs from online gif libraries or you can create them using Giffy or good computer graphic design software.

 WHY USE IMAGE ALT TAGS?